paulch42/lean-spec/md/FPL.md

 # Flight Planning

-This example is somewhat larger than the previous examples and is in many ways more typical of the type of system that would be encountered in industry.
+This example is significantly larger than the previous examples and is in many ways more typical of the type of system that would be encountered in industry.
 It is characterised by:
 - a state of information on flights is held;
 - messages are received concerning new and existing flights;
 - the state is updated based on the content of the received messages;
-- maintenance is performed on the state to, for example, remove expired entries.
+- maintenance is performed on the state to, for example, remove expired entries;
+- the state is queried for information.

 ## Background